EDIpack/EDIpackManuscript/Reply_RefereeB.md

 We acknowledge that our brief comment reads a bit obscure while this point requires a more detailed, yet brief, discussion.

 The bath optimization is a crucial step in the DMFT framework.
-As we discuss in the manuscript, to preserve the general application of EDIpack we introduced several control parameters for the conjugate-gradient fit.
+Hence, to ensure EDIpack has a large degree of versatility while preserving robustness, we introduced several control parameters for the conjugate-gradient fit.
 A key one is the definition of the norm, or distance, between matrix functions appearing in Eq.
 30.

-While for matrix functions with a particularly symmetric structure the choice of the metric is inessential, it might dramatically affect the quality of the optimization in more general cases.
+While the choice of metric plays a limited role for matrix-valued functions with particularly symmetric structures, it can significantly impact the quality of the optimization in more general cases.
 The subtleties in optimizing the off-diagonal components in either ${\tt nonsu2}$ and ${\tt superc}$ diagonalizations arise from the complex interplay between these components’ physical characteristics and the picked optimization metric.
 In either case, the coexistence of components having a very different physical interpretation, e.g., anomalous terms, and/or spanning very different energy scales represents a serious challenge to the optimization of the bath.
 This requires careful tuning of the control parameters to ensure that the optimization does not disproportionately favor certain matrix elements over others, thereby maintaining the overall fidelity of the bath representation.